-Call me inattentive but, to put it mildly, I somehow find it difficult to spot any particularly evedent stylistic cue that is shared among the new ref.
-H40686335 and any other member of the original Hamilton Railroad collection of premium-priced pocket watches.
-Well, the bezel is still round, thank you very much.
+Call me inattentive but, to put it mildly, I somehow find it difficult to spot any particularly evident stylistic cue that is shared among the new ref.
+H40686335 and any other member of the original Railroad collection of premium-priced pocket watches.
+Well, the bezel is still circular-shaped, thank you very much.

 Well, the last year’s Edox Grand Ocean Automatic Chronograph I that is equipped with a re-decorated version of the same movement is even larger with its impressive 48 millimeters of diameter and 17 mm in height.

-Talking about the eyestrain, it was a very good idea to equip the gadget’s sapphire crystal with a magnifying lens.
-First, it really does make reading the current date a great deal easier, especially at the end of the office day when your eyes take longer refocusing from to closer objects.
+Talking about the eyestrain, it was a great idea to equip the gadget’s sapphire crystal with a magnifying lens.
+First, it does make reading the current date a great deal easier, especially at the end of the office day when your eyes take longer refocusing from to closer objects.
 Second, I can’t praise Hamilton enough for ditching the usual fish eye lens in favor of this cone-like one: it plays so well with the shape of the hours and minutes hands!

 Hamilton RailRoad Automatic Chronograph (ref.
 H40686335) specification